ESL Ballpark: Events

-Innovative Field hosted the Triple-A All-Star Game on July 12, 2000, with a sellout crowd of 12,810 on hand.
+ESL Ballpark hosted the Triple-A All-Star Game on July 12, 2000, with a sellout crowd of 12,810 on hand.
 The Pacific Coast League All-Stars defeated the International League All-Stars, 8–2.
 Rochester's Javier De La Hoya was selected as the IL MVP and Pitcher of the Game.

 On July 10, 2005 Bryan Adams and Def Leppard held a concert at the facility.
 The stadium is the annual site of PXY Summer Jam.

 In December 2013, the stadium was the host of Frozen Frontier, an outdoor hockey event.
 A sheet of ice was set up on the field and the Rochester Americans played the Lake Erie Monsters in an American Hockey League game.
 There were also collegiate and high school games.

 Attendance records

 On May 6, 2012, a prior regular season record crowd of 13,584 fans were in attendance to witness Andy Pettitte make a start for the Scranton/Wilkes-Barre Yankees against the Pawtucket Red Sox.
 The game was originally supposed to be played at Dwyer Stadium in Batavia but was moved due to a high demand of tickets.

 On May 18, 2013, the Pepsi Max Field of Dreams Game saw a crowd of 13,716.
 Local resident Johnny Perotti and his family played alongside players including Frank Thomas, Rickey Henderson, Johnny Bench, Mike Schmidt, Ozzie Smith, Reggie Jackson, and others.

 On June 14, 2024, a regular season record crowd of 13,605 fans were in attendance when Gerrit Cole made a rehab start for the Scranton/Wilkes-Barre RailRiders against the Red Wings.

 The largest crowd to witness a baseball game at the stadium was when the Red Wings faced their then parent organization, the Baltimore Orioles, in an exhibition game attended by 13,723 people on July 10, 1997.